 I wanted to write this post for anyone who might be struggling with depression, anxiety, self-confidence, and fear.
 If you don’t see a way out, if you can’t imagine the day you escape from these emotions, try the gym.

 Literally – lift.
 Weights.
 For me, running works too.
 When I run, I run with my thoughts.
 I think about the things that are bothering me in my life, and I imagine overcoming them.
 This is what pushes me to finish, to not give up when I’m tired, and to run as fast as I can.

-I could cite scientific reasoning to explain how exercising improves mental health, but I thought sharing my personal story of how the gym is helping me overcome those feelings would be more powerful.
+I could cite scientific evidence that proves how exercising improves mental health, but I thought sharing my personal story of how the gym is helping me overcome those feelings would be more powerful.